Grant Cameron, Karl Williams and Suneet Jeerh

 They were beaten, electrocuted – in Karl’s case electric shocks were administered to the testicles – and threatened with guns held to their heads.
 Amongst the evidence of torture Reprieve has collected are x-rays proving that Karl’s arm was broken while he was held by the police.

-The three men were forced to sign documents in Arabic, a language none of them understands, and imprisoned.
+The three men were forced to sign documents in Arabic, a language none of them understand, and imprisoned.
 After Reprieve took up their case, Grant, Karl and Suneet were released and returned to the UK.

 I’m glad to be home but I want to tell my story because there are so many people still in jail in Dubai who haven’t had the help and support that we did.
 The conditions there are terrible and people spend years in prison for crimes they didn’t commit.